If You Want More, Make Room: How to Get Unstuck in Life

 Feeling stuck doesn’t always mean you need to try harder.
 Often, it means you need to make room.
-This Higher Self Revelation teaches that release is preparation—when you create space, increase can finally arrive.
+This Higher Self Revelation is about letting go, creating space, and realizing that release can be preparation for the increase you’ve been praying for.

 When I Realized I Was Asking for More Without Space to Hold It